PawseySC/singularity-containers/_episodes/22-build-docker.md

 > ## Solution
 >
 > The base image, package-installation layer, environment setting, and runtime copy of the message are unchanged, so Docker can reuse their cached results.
-The `CMD` instruction changes.
-Because the Dockerfile is also preserved near the end of the recipe, the build-information copy and final labels are processed again.
+Because the Dockerfile itself is preserved inside the image, changing its final `CMD` also invalidates the build-information `COPY`.
+The following `LABEL` and final `CMD` instructions are therefore processed again, while the earlier package-installation layers remain cached.
 >
 > This demonstrates why instructions that change frequently are normally placed after stable and expensive build steps.
 {: .solution}